As East West Rail progresses, we will need to survey land

 Further information about these commitments, and our approach to land more broadly can be read in our land principles fact sheet.

-These documents were all enclosed with letters we recently sent to landowners and occupiers.
+The following documents were also enclosed with letters we recently sent to landowners:

-- Guide to the Access License for Surveys
+- Guide to the Access License for Environmental Surveys

 - Access License for Surveys: Step-by-step Guide